July 23, 2054. Thursday. 4:55 pm.

 “What about it?”

 “Strange powers?
-Are we talking about superheros or supernaturals?”
+Are we talking about superheroes or supernaturals?”

 “Nope.
 Not that I would know of.
-Mom never told us about her past nor Dad.
+Mom never told us about her past or Dad.
 They never brought up anything except their happy days together.”
-Anna’s voice become solemn thinking about their parents.
+Anna’s voice becomes solemn, thinking about their parents.
 “I miss mom.”

-Kiyro tapped his forehead realizing what he had brought up.
-Old memories that left large wounds that did not disappear in both their hearts.
+Kiyro tapped his forehead, realizing what he had brought up.
+Old memories left large wounds that did not disappear in both hearts.
 “I do too.
 She’s probably doing well in heaven now.”

 “I don’t believe in heaven.
 It’s all a lie.”

 Kiyro was lost for words.
 He did not know how to change the subject to a happier tone.
 Throughout the whole ride, their moods were heavy with sadness.

 Kiyro sighed.
 This wasn’t the only thing that happened.
 The following day, he went out towards the back of the apartment and walked a couple of miles.
 From there on, he was next to a large man-made pond.
 Rummaging through his pocket, he pulled out the stone.
 He couldn’t help but examine the stone that was in his hand.